-- 8. Millville 9.
-Pequest 10.
-Salem River
+10. Salem River

-- 11. Stafford Forge
+11. Stafford Forge 12.
+Tuckahoe

-- 12. Tuckahoe
+13. Whittingham

-- Hainesville 13.
-Whittingham 14.
-Winslow
+14. Winslow

-- Manasquan

-- All dogs must be properly licensed.
+All dogs must be properly licensed.
 Dogs may be exercised or trained on any WMA from Sept.
-1
+1 to April 30.

-Additional regulations involve the release of game birds for training, the use of pigeons, the use of firearms, frozen game birds, the use of call back pens and the release of fox, raccoon, rabbit and hare.
+Any person releasing partridge or pheasant for dog training must have a game bird receipt in their possession.
+Additional regulations involving the use of pigeons, the use of firearms, frozen game birds, the use of call-back pens and the release of fox, raccoon, rabbit and hare apply.
+NEW!
+For a link to maps showing the dog training areas on these select WMAs, go to www.NJFishand-Wildlife.com/dogtrain.htm.
 For more information call (609) 984-0547.